Captain Pugwash: Characters added in the 1998 series

+Portobello’s merchant, who sometimes works for Cut-Throat Jake.

 Libel case regarding double entendres

-In 1991, the Pugwash cartoonist John Ryan successfully sued the Sunday Correspondent and The Guardian newspapers for inaccurately claiming that some Pugwash character names were double entendres.
-The claim may have originated in student rag mags from the 1970s.
+In 1991 the Pugwash cartoonist John Ryan won retractions and settlements from The Sunday Correspondent and The Guardian; the newspapers inaccurately claimed that the BBC took the series off the air owing to some character names being double entendres.

 Pugwashisms

 Captain Pugwash is renowned for his exclamations, owing something to the style of Captain Haddock in The Adventures of Tintin: